cansik/mediapipe-osc/README.md

 ### Examples

-Currently there are very basic receiver examples for processing.
+Currently, there are very basic receiver examples for processing.
 Check out the [examples](examples) folder.

 ### About
 * Example code and documentation adapted from [google/mediapipe](https://google.github.io/mediapipe/solutions/)